chensj19/Markdown/DevOps/k8s/03-kubeamd.md

-[control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
-This can take up to 4m0s
+[control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".This can take up to 4m0s
+[kubelet-check] Initial timeout of 40s passed.
-[apiclient] All control plane components are healthy after 30.003615 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.15" in namespace kube-system with the configuration for the kubelets in the cluster
+[apiclient] All control plane components are healthy after 55.005248 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.15" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
 Please see --upload-certs [mark-control-plane] Marking the node c7-k8s-master as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node c7-k8s-master as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
-[bootstrap-token] Using token: m9b3kz.cm5gxbfo0x7yluun [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+[bootstrap-token] Using token: 42d59z.ed4y84r2z4gjrqfe [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
 [bootstrap-token] configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token